 In structural chromosomal anomalies/chromosomal abrasion chromosome may lose some of its genetic material or there may occur addition, deletion, or substitution of one or more base pairs during the replication of chromosomes.
 These changes affect the genes and thus the phenotype of the individual.

-One of the examples is the trait of sickle cell anemia in which substitution of a base pair on chromosome number 11 in the gene of Beta chain of the hemoglobin A. In these patients when hypoxia occurs, the abnormal hemoglobin polymerizes to form elongated fibers that change the normal biconcave disk-shaped red cells into sickle-shaped cells.
+One of the examples is the trait of sickle cell anaemia in which substitution of a base pair on chromosome number 11 in the gene of Beta chain of the haemoglobin A. In these patients when hypoxia occurs, the abnormal haemoglobin polymerizes to form elongated fibres that change the normal biconcave disk-shaped red cells into sickle-shaped cells.
 When these abnormal cells cannot pass through microcapillaries.
 This results in even more hypoxia leading to more sickling of the cells.
 A vicious cycle starts that is known as the sickle cell crisis.

 - Nondisjunction of chromosomes

 Nondisjunction is a type of numerical chromosomal anomalies.
-Due to any defect in k-fibers or cytoplasmic dynein protein (motor protein associated with k-fibers), error may occur in the segregation of sister chromatids.
-This is called nondisjunction of chromosomes which results in the passage of chromosomal pair or chromatids to one daughter cell.
+Due to any defect in k-fibres or cytoplasmic dynein protein (motor protein associated with k-fibres), error may occur in the segregation of sister chromatids.
+This is called nondisjunction of chromosomes which results in the passage of chromosomal pairs or chromatids to one daughter cell.
 The other daughter cell, when this occurs, receives no chromosomes.
 This results in trisomy or monosomy.

 In trisomy, three copies of the same chromosome are present.
 These are the most common numerical chromosomal anomalies.
 Three main trisomy syndromes are described here.